Improve Your Credit Score

 A credit card is not meant to be used as an emergency fund; you need cash set aside somewhere easily accessible like a checking or savings account.
 But if you don’t have an emergency fund, you can use a credit card.

 If you do this, you need to hustle to get that card paid off as fast as you can.
+You can use a product like Credit Karma to analyze your outstanding credit.
 Check out a balance transfer card if you can’t pay it off before you start racking up some significant interest charges.
 That will give you more time to pay the debt off without interest.

 Rewards